Do you charge a fee to check credit or get me pre-approved for a home?

 What makes you better then the rest?

 We are a locally-owned and operated company with over 65 years of experience in serving central PA’s housing needs.
-Our buying power ensures you the best prices on beautiful, high-quality homes such as New Image, Colony, Champion, Manorwood, Muncy, Clayton, Pine Grove, and Pleasant Valley.
+Our buying power ensures you the best prices on beautiful, high-quality homes such as New Image, New Era, Colony, Atlantic, Manorwood, Pennwest, Clayton, Marlette, Schult, and Eagle River.
 Our PA Registered Architect (based at our Duncansville location) is there to help you to make your housing dreams a reality.
 Our knowledgeable sales and installation teams make sure that your home-buying process is a smooth one.
 We invite you to e-mail, call, or stop by today!